No two homes are alike. So, we

 Don’t underestimate the butterfly – it’s more than just a pretty garden addition!
 There are 561 known butterfly species in the United States and Canada, all of which pollinate your flowers.
 Encourage butterflies to visit your yard and pollinate your plants by making a butterfly feeder.
 It’s easy!

-1. Prepare “butterfly food” by mixing nine parts water with one part sugar.
-If you are using a mason jar for your feeder, use tablespoons, and if you are using a baby food jar, use teaspoons.
+If you are using a mason jar for your feeder, use tablespoons.
+If you are using a baby food jar, use teaspoons.
 Be careful not to add too much sugar to the water or it may dehdydrate the butterflies!
 Bring the mixture to a boil in a pan on your stovetop until the sugar is completely dissolved.
 Set the solution aside until you're finished the rest of the project so it can cool completely.
 Note: Some evidence suggests dyes may have negative health effects on humming birds.
 If you have humming birds in your region, we suggest making this sugar solution without dyes and making your feeder extra colorful, instead!

-4. Before you tie any string around the jar, decorate your jar with brightly colored stickers, construction paper or washi tape.
-Flower shapes and bright colors are great options, because they’ll imitate the real deal and hopefully entice butterflies to visit your feeder!
+Before you tie any string around the jar, decorate your jar with brightly colored stickers, construction paper or washi tape.
+Flower shapes and bright colors are great options, because they imitate the real deal and hopefully entice butterflies to visit your feeder!

 That's it!
 Now you can hang your feeder outside.
 It will work best if it’s placed about six inches higher than your tallest flowers or three feet down from a tree branch.
 This way, it will be most visible to those beautiful butterflies!